jzhao0802/palab/read_and transform_data.md

 * Check that variables are compatable with their type.
   * If a variable is classed as numerical but has character values in it, the function should error.
   * If a variable is classed as categorical but has more than `max_levels` different values, the function should output a warning to the user.
+* If the outcome variable is missing for any observations, they should be excluded from any further analysis.
+  * A warning should be output saying that the size of the dataset has gone from <before> observations to <after> observations
 * Produce a `<input_dataset>_report.csv` of the different tables involved, with the following information:
   * Number of observations in original data
   * Number of observations in transformed data